Endymion (Disraeli novel): Characters

 The title character's name is a reference to the shepherd Endymion of Greek mythology, familiar in 19th-century culture as the title of an 1818 John Keats poem among other references.
 It is explained in the text as a traditional name of his noble family since the time of Charles the First, and is in fact represented historically among English nobles such as Endymion Porter.

 It is very like his own autobiography, with his retrospection of English politics woven into the thread of a story.
 The action and conversations are distributed between characters who had figured in English politics or the fashionable romance of Europe during the last forty years.

 Endymion is Disraeli in his youth.
 Zenobia, a queen of fashion, is based on his Lady Blessington with a combination of some other great lady.
-She was Benjamin Disraeli's first great patroness, who opened the avenue of his wonderful career.
+She was first great patroness of Disraeli's career.
 Zenobia later retires to the background to give place to Lady Montfort.
 She is a combination of Lady Blessington and Mrs. Wyndham Lewis (the latter Disraeli married) so we have in Lady Montfort at once the patroness and the wife.

 St Barbe, the journalist in " Endymion " is an intended caricature of Thackeray, and Gushy is Dickens.
 Vigo, a minor character of the novel, is a combination of Poole, the tailor, and George Hudson, the Sunderland railway king, as he was styled in his time.
 Prince Florestan is probably a sketch of Louis Napoleon in his early days in England.
 He is constantly presented as a child of destiny wailing for the European revolution of '48 to give him back his throne.

 Job Thornberry comes into the story with the Anti-Corn-Law League, representing the remarkable change in English politics which made the Whigs so different from what they were fifty years earlier and which necessitated the passage of Reform Bills even by the Conservative Derby-Disraeli ministries.
 Job Thornberry may be Richard Cobden; for he certainly has much of Cobden's subject in him.
 The energetic and capable minister Lord Roehampton is taken to be Lord Palmerston, and Count Ferrol is perhaps Bismarck.
 Neuchatel, the great banker, is the historical Rothschild; Cardinal Henry Edward Manning figures as the tendentious papist Nigel Penruddock.